Genivia/ugrep/README.md

                   MAGIC regex pattern.
 When matching, the file will be searched.
                   When MAGIC is preceded by a `!' or a `^', skip files with matching MAGIC signatures.
-This option may be repeated and may be combined with options -O and -t to expand the search.
-Every file on the search path is read, making searches potentially more expensive.
+This option may be repeated and may be combined with options -O and -t.
+Every file on the search path is read, making recursive searches potentially more expensive.

            -m [MIN,][MAX], --min-count=MIN, --max-count=MAX
                   Require MIN matches, stop after MAX matches when specified.
                   Output MIN to MAX matches.
 For example, -m1 outputs the first match and -cm1, (with a comma) counts nonzero matches.
-If -u is specified, each individual match counts.
+When -u or --ungroup is specified, each individual match counts.
 See also option -K.

            --match
                   Match all input.
 Same as specifying an empty pattern to search.